 Observation:

-Decision Tree explains 74.43% of variance hence indicating that model cannot be fully explained by a linear model
+Decision Tree explains 74.43% of variance hence indicating that model cannot be fully explained by a linear model.

-We will move on to Bagging and Random Forest to test our above hypothesis
+We will move on to Bagging and Random Forest to test our above hypothesis.

 Result:

-The R_square predicted on test data is 74.43%, which is better than all the linear methods we had tested
+The R2 predicted on test data is 74.43%, which is better than all the linear methods tested so far.

 Bagging: The Decision trees obtain a method with high variance and low bias as it fits a complex decision boundary.
 Thus to reduce the variance we use Bootstrap Aggregation abbreviated as Bagging which samples the dataset by creating a new dataset with selecting n points with replacement , The bagged tree is tested on the points that are not picked.